"The call to courage begins with vulnerability."

 That reframe is the whole ballgame.

-For most men, vulnerability and courage exist on a spectrum.
+For most men, vulnerability and courage exist on a spectrum — opposites pulling against each other from either end.
 The more courage you develop, the less vulnerable you become.
 Weakness on one end.
 Strength on the other.
-That is what we were taught.
-That is the whole architecture of the Western hero — the lone gunslinger who needs no one, who shows nothing, who bleeds in private if he bleeds at all.
+Toughen up and you move right.
+Show weakness and you slide left.
+That is the architecture of the Western hero, the lone gunslinger, the strong silent type — the man who has mastered his emotions so completely that he appears to have none.

+Thomas — a pastor who has spent decades watching this play out in congregations — pushed the idea further.
 He told the story about the door.
-The time he got into a fight with his wife and she left for the airport, and he, in a moment of rage, kicked the bathroom door so hard it punched a hole in it.
-He spent the weekend sanding and spackling.
-When she came back, she told him to figure it out.
+The time he got into a fight with his wife, and she left for the airport and told him to figure it out.
+In a moment of rage, he kicked the bathroom door so hard it punched a hole through it.
+He spent the weekend sanding it down and spackling it over.

 Months later, he stood in front of his congregation and preached on anger.
-He brought the door.
+He brought the door to the stage.

 "I was terrified," he said.
-"I thought — this is my last Sunday.
-Everyone's going to leave.
-Here's this pastor who should be witnessing to people on airplanes, and he's kicking holes in doors."
+"I thought this is my last Sunday.
+Everyone's going to walk out.
+Here's the pastor who was supposed to be leading people to faith on airplanes, and he's been kicking holes in doors."

 Not the pastor's polish.
 The pastor's hole in the door.